ocaml/dune/doc/goals.rst

-The main goal of the Dune project is to provide the best possible build tool for the whole of the OCaml community; from individual developers who work on open source projects during their free time all the way to larger companies such as Jane Street.
-And to the extent that is reasonably possible, help provide the same features for friend communities such as Coq or MirageOS and possibly Reason/Bucklescript in the future.
+The main goal of the Dune project is to provide the best possible build tool for the whole of the OCaml community; from individual developers who work on open source projects during their free time all the way to larger companies such as Jane Street passing by communities such as MirageOS.
+And to the extent that is reasonably possible, help provide the same features for friend communities such as Coq and possibly Reason/Bucklescript in the future.

 We haven't reached this goal yet and Dune still lacks in some areas in order to be such a tool, but we are steadily working towards that goal.